RobertApikyan/AbstractMvp/README.md

 val view = viewHolder.get() // recieving view instance
 actionMethodB.invoke(view) // executing actionMehtodB ViewAction
 ```
-4. When actionMethodB is getting executed the methodB() will be called on our viewController (Activity or Fragment)
+4. When actionMethodB is getting executed, the methodB() will be called on our viewController (Activity or Fragment)